chwar/XRUI/README.md

 # XRUI
 This is an extension for the Unity 3D editor.
 Its purpose is to assist users in creating efficient and adaptive UIs that can automatically adjust depending on the deployed platform and the environment's reality, supporting regular PC environment as well as AR and VR environments.
 This way, users only need to design and develop their UI once for all platforms, resulting in a great saving of time.

 XRUI is based on Unity's new UI system, [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html).
-Internally, it uses UXML and USS, so a basic knowledge and understanding of these technologies is required to use this framework.
+Internally, it uses UXML and USS, so a basic knowledge and understanding of these technologies are required to use this framework.

 ## Installation